Linho1219/LinhoNotes/高级英语(文化)/1 Culture, Communication, Intercultural Communication.md

+Chapter 1: Culture, Communication, Intercultural Communication

+*In international business, as in most other areas of life, the best idea in the world can fail if it's not communicated effectively.*

 # 1 Culture

 Culture is ***ubiquitous***, multidimensional, and ***all-pervasive***, as we have it almost anywhere and anytime.
 It is understood differently by people throughout the world.
 Americans believe that culture is a fast-moving train, which is closely connected with what is going on for the time being.
 The better you adjust yourself to the present world, the more you understand culture.
 However, Chinese people believe that culture is closely related to the past.
 The more you know about Confucianism or the past, the more cultured you are considered to be.